Wilderness EMS Upgrade

 Current EMT or other professional medical certification is required.

-Students must be at least eighteen years old to participate in this course.
+Students must be at least eighteen years old to participate in the 5-Day Wilderness EMT Upgrade course.

 Bring appropriate clothing for the location and time of year.
 Remember that, rain or shine, much of our time is spent outside.
 You will also need pens, a notebook, and a watch with a second hand.
 Review the Student Handbook for more comprehensive information on what to bring and how to prepare for a course.